nendotools/ac-track-tools/ac_ini_notes.md

 #### Race Logic Nodes

-All logic nodes should be placed a 1 or 2 meters above the ground to avoid any issues with the collision detection.
+All logic nodes should be placed a few meters above the ground to avoid any issues with the collision detection.

 It's important to remember that the local rotation of the nodes is used to determine the forward direction of the node.
 In the case of the starting grid, the forward direction is used to determine the direction of the grid slot.